top of page

 • Neurofeedback was helpful in processing emotions.
 However, because it got Andurina working through her emotions, it caused her behavior to escalate.
 She didn’t feel comfortable with feelings or being vulnerable.

 • Self-care is critical.
 Amy and Heather walk beside parents from wherever they are on their journey.
-Whether a parent is just learning about RAD and trying to get ahead of it or is in crisis hiding in their closet (sadly, not uncommon), RAD Advocates insist on self-care.
+Whether a parent is just learning about reactive attachment disorder and trying to get ahead of it or is in crisis hiding in their closet (sadly, not uncommon), RAD Advocates insist on self-care.
 It can feel impossible to find that care but anything is better than nothing.
 From getting away for a weekend to taking a long comforting shower, you must do it for the safety and wellness of yourself and, thus, your entire family.

 • We have to create something from nothing for our RAD families.
 “We’re fighting for something that doesn’t exist.
 We’re working within a system that is broken," says Amy.
 "We must be creative and resourceful and navigate what we do have."
 If help and advocacy were plentiful for RAD parents, there'd be no need for RAD Advocates.
 The hope is that one day, there is no need for the nonprofit organization.
 We are not there though, not yet.